How many times have you tried doing this?

 You ask these types of things believing you are “engaging” with them and sneakily trying to discover their particular pain points so that you can come along and hit them up with your “solution”.

-However, it turns out they’re not as dumb as you thought.
-In fact, they already know every one of the tricks of the trade you proceed to try, and using this approach backfires on them.
+However, it turns out they already know every one of the tricks of the trade you proceed to try on them and using this approach backfires.
+Massively.

 Does this describe you or does it happen to you all the time?